 Account secrets can be saved in encrypted form, as with password vaults, or generated from a root secret.
-Generated secrets have two important benefits.
+Generated secrets have several important benefits.
 First, they are produced from a random seed, and so are quite unpredictable.
-This is important, because the predictability of a passwords can be exploited when cracking passwords.
+This is important, because predictability can be exploited when cracking passwords.
 Second, if the root secret is shared with another trusted party, then you both can generate new shared secrets without passing any further secrets.
 Furthermore, if you keep a copy of the root secret, say in a safe deposit box, then there is a good chance you can resurrect your secrets if you happen to lose your accounts files.
 Finally, with generated secrets, it is possible to have stealth secrets, which are secrets for which there is absolutely no evidence.

 For example, consider the following rather abbreviated accounts file:

-from avendesora import Account, Passphrase master_seed = 'c2VjcmV0IG1lc3NhZ2UsIHN1Y2Nlc3NmdWxseSBkZWNvZGVkIQ' class Login(Account): username = 'herbie' passcode = Passphrase()
+from avendesora import Account, Passphrase master_seed = 'c2VjcmV0IG1lc3NhZ2UsIHN1Y2Nlc3NmdWxseSBkZWNvZGVkIQ' class Login(Account): username = 'rand' passcode = Passphrase()

-This file contains one secret, the login passphrase for Herbie.
-In this case, the master seed is combined with the words ‘login’ (the account name, down cased) and ‘passcode’ (the attribute name); the combination is hashed, and that is used to generate the passphrase.
+This file contains one secret, the login passphrase for Rand.
+In this case, the master seed is combined with the words ‘login’ (the account name, down cased) and ‘passcode’ (the attribute name); the combination is hashed, and the hash is used to generate the passphrase.
 The words in the passphrase are chosen at random from a dictionary of roughly 10,000 words.
-The first word is chosen by taking the first 14 bits from the hash and using that to number to select a word.
+The first word is chosen by taking the first 14 bits from the hash and using that number to select a word.
 The second word is chosen using the next 14 bits, and so on.
 The hash is constructed such that even the smallest changes in any seed results in a completely different hash.
-As such, the resulting passphrase is quite unpredictable.
+As such, the resulting passphrase is quite unpredictable:

 The passcode itself is not stored, rather it is the seeds that are stored and the passcode is regenerated when needed.
 Notice that all the seeds except the master seed need not be kept secure.
 Thus, once you have shared a master seed with a collaborator, all you need to do is share the remaining seeds and your collaborator can generate exactly the same passcode.

 Another important thing to notice is that the generated passcode is dependent on the account and secret names.
 Thus if you rename your account or your secret, the passcode will change.
-So you should be careful when you first create your account to name it appropriately so you don’t feel the need to change it in the future.
+So you should be careful when you first create your account to choose names appropriately so you don’t feel the need to change them later.